 The more races you win, the more runs you get down the hill.
 Simple as that.
 Eventually there will be nobody else to race and you are the winner.
 Well, when I say “you” I mean, “your kid.”

 You will find a great group of people volunteering and running these races.
 These things take a lot of time to put on and many children get to enjoy the benefits from the work of a few people who selflessly donate their time to organize the race.
 It is a family affair and there are lots of dads on hand to help with the construction of the cars and set up advice.
 You learn quickly that even though these cars are “stock” some just seem to be faster than others (just like in any form of racing).
 Spending time with the dads who build the fast cars will usually earn you a few set up tips that might help your kid’s car scoot down the hill fast too.
 The kids that race in these events are always smiling and having a good time.
 They are competing with each other but the competition itself always seems to take a back seat to just the good time of running down the hill at speed.
 Usually it is the dads who care about who wins the race or not, the kids just like driving the cars.
+All kids play with toys, it’s just that some of them are cars.

 For the kids and parents winning one of these events is awesome.
-There is usually a trophy presentation and sometimes the kids even get their names in the newspaper.
+There is usually a trophy presentation where winners receive Wooden Trophies and sometimes the kids even get their names in the newspaper.
 This is pretty cool for a ten year old kid.
 But even if you don’t win, kids find glory in just being a part of the event.
 Sometimes there are parades prior to the races and the kids get to participate and show off their cars.
 Kids love this sort of stuff.
 They are in the limelight for a weekend and it’s a neat thing to seem them experience.
 For dads, the crew chiefs, it is the satisfaction that the car you built brought home victory for the family race team.

 OH, YOU WANT TO WIN, DO YA?